duleorlovic/tips/index.md

 Rspec
 ===

-Do not depend on implementation https://www.youtube.com/watch?v=m3nMrWpIRKo use stub and mock, and check with integration test whole functionality
+* Do not depend on implementation https://www.youtube.com/watch?v=m3nMrWpIRKo use stub and mock, and check with integration test whole functionality
+* testing static pages:

+    subject { page }
+    shared_examples_for "all static pages" do
+      it { should have_selector('h1', text: heading) }
+    end
+    describe "GET Home page" do
+      before { visit root_path }
+      let(:heading) { 'Home page' }

+      it_should_behave_like "all static pages"
+    end
+* testing model validation:
+    ds

 Rails
 ===